cmbr326/BAE305_Aquaponics-Project/README.md

    #### Plant Lamp:
    The largest number usable for the variety of Arduino we are using is 2^32, which is about 2 billion.
 Our time values came in at well under this at only a few million.
 The plant lamp was found to be well-suited for our application, as we could use standard wall plugs connected to the Arduino which regulated the time.
    #### Temperature and Humidity Sensor:
-   The readings are accurate but the sensor is slow to react to extreme changes in temperature.
+   The readings are accurate, but the sensor is slow to react to extreme changes in temperature.
 Due to the size of the LCD only two readings will fit on the screen.
-While the sensor measures humidity and both temperature and heat index in Fahrenheit and Celcius, only humidity and temperature (Fahrenheit) are displayed since they are most relevant to the system.
+While the sensor measures humidity and both temperature and heat index in Fahrenheit and Celsius, only humidity and temperature (Fahrenheit) are displayed since they are most relevant to the system.